 Patching Cadence

-Can an enterprise deploy a patch on its security system to prevent unauthorized access?
+Can an enterprise deploy a patch on its security system to prevent unauthorized access and mitigate security vulnerabilities?
 Cybercriminals exploit the delay between patch release and deployment.
 Another good example is WannaCry, a popular ransomware virus.

 The WannaCry exploited an EternalBlue Zero-Day vulnerability, and the vulnerability was quickly patched, although many companies were still victims of the poorly patched cadence.